Frequently Asked Questions

-CIJA undertakes a range of targeted advocacy initiatives and educational activities including:
+CIJA undertakes targeted advocacy initiatives and educational activities including:

 - Government Relations.
 CIJA works closely with federal, provincial, and municipal decision-makers.
-We provide expert resources and advice to educate policy makers on the organized Jewish community’s position on a range of public policy issues.
+We provide expert resources and advice to educate policymakers on the organized Jewish community’s position on public policy issues.

 - Media Relations.
 CIJA builds relationships with reporters, editors, producers, and publishers to ensure our community’s position is reflected in Canadian media.
-We also provide background information and expert resources to help media understand and better cover a wide range of complex subjects.
+We also provide background information and expert resources to help media understand and cover fairly and effectively a wide range of complex subjects.

 - Jewish Community Relations.
-CIJA provides resources and direct support to our Federation partners and other Jewish communal bodies to assist with local advocacy challenges and to support greater Jewish engagement in civil society and political life.
+CIJA provides resources and direct support to our Federation partners and other Jewish communal bodies to assist with local advocacy challenges.

 - Other Faith and Ethnic Community Relations.
-CIJA works closely with leaders in other faith and ethnic communities on issues of common interest.
+CIJA works closely with leaders in other faith and ethnic communities supporting them in times of crisis and adding their voices to ours to advocate on issues of common interest.

 - Leaders in Civil Society.
-CIJA works closely Canadian leaders and influencers, including with government agencies such as the Canadian Human Rights Commission, their provincial counterparts, and others who are contributing to Canada’s national conversation.
+CIJA works closely with Canadian leaders and influencers, including with government agencies, such as, among others, the Canadian Human Rights Commission and their provincial counterparts.

 - Missions.
-CIJA hosts intensive fact-finding missions to Israel that enable Canadians in key positions to understand first-hand the democratic values shared by Canadians and Israelis and the challenges facing the people of Israel.
+CIJA hosts intensive fact-finding missions to Israel that enable Canadian leaders to understand first-hand the democratic values shared by Canadians and Israelis and the challenges facing the people of Israel.

 Who works at CIJA?